tylert/tylert.github.io/source/phone_goop.rst

     Folder poll frequency:  Every hour
     Poll folders:  All
     Push folders:  All
+    Advanced:
-  Sending mail:
+      Max folders to check with push:  50 folders Sending mail:
     Composition defaults:
       Use Signature:  Off
     Message Format:  Plain Text (remove images and formatting)
   Folders:
+    Folders to display:  All
+    Move/copy destination folders:  All
+    Folders to search:  All
     Archive folder:  -NONE-
   Notifications:
     Vibrate:  On
     Blink LED:  On
-  Advanced:
-    Max folders to check with push:  25 folders

 Configure Firefox